microsoft/vcpkg/.github/ISSUE_TEMPLATE/other-type-of-bug-report.md

 ---
-name: Bug report - Other
+name: Other type of bug report
-about: Create a report to help us improve
+about: Let us know about an issues that does not fit into any of the other issues types
 title: ''
 labels: ''
 assignees: ''